stephenm7777/stephenm7777/README.md

 <div align="left">
-aspiring swe that likes firmware and computer vision
+aspiring swe that likes firmware and computer vision... and cats
 </div>